Does sleep affect mental performance?

 It is a well-known fact that our bodies need sleep to function properly.
 There is a myriad of studies and research undertaken that shows how vital this function is.
 Without sleep, simple tasks become difficult and our overall mental performance declines.
-In this article, we look at the exact way that sleep affects our brain, and what we can do to combat these effects.
+In this article, we look at the exact way that sleep affects performance in your brain and what we can do to combat these effects.

-The negative impact a lack of sleep has on our bodies
+The negative impact lack of sleep has on our bodies

 If you don’t get sufficient sleep, your body cannot perform these vital functions.
 Moreover, the following are four different ways that your mental performance is affected without proper sleep: